MikeTannenbaum/digital-garden-jekyll-template/_notes/How to take smart notes.md

 The goal is to [[build a body of work]] that, over time, compounds on itself, offering future returns greater than the present sum of their parts.
 Like a long-term investment strategy, the more you put in on a consistent basis, the better your returns will likely be over time.

 Note taking allows us to seed initial ideas, tend to them over time, and eventually, harvest the best ideas the moment they turn ripe.
-It’s this analogy that leads people to build [[Digital Mind Garden]]s for tending and nurturing ideas—a fascinating practice I’m actively exploring for myself.
+It’s this analogy that leads people to build [[digital garden]]s for tending and nurturing ideas—a fascinating practice I’m actively exploring for myself.

 ## There are good and not-so-good ways to take notes
 The first thing to know when taking notes is the importance of translating notes into your own words. [[Take notes in your own words while reading, watching, and thinking]], as it will help you process and better understand your ideas.